 Hoddles Creek Estate Pinot Noir 2024

 Product Code 25014-750

 Hoddles Creek Estate vineyard was established in 1997 on the D’Anna property, which has been in the family since 1960.
 The vineyard lies in the Upper Yarra, which is higher, cooler and more marginal than the lower parts of the valley.
-It’s a set of conditions that suits winemaker Franco D’Anna’s obsession with freshness down to the ground.
-The site sits astride Gembrook Road and adjacent to Hoddles Creek.
+It’s a set of conditions that suits winemaker Franco D’Anna’s obsession with freshness.
+The site sits astride Gembrook Road and is adjacent to Hoddles Creek.
 Its steeply sloping blocks prohibit mechanical harvesting, so all pruning and harvesting are done by hand.
-All the wines are made in the family’s split-level, 300-tonne winery, which has an underground barrel store.
+All the wines are made in their split-level, 300-tonne winery, which has an underground barrel store.

+Hoddles Creek Estate Pinot Noir 2024